jcguu95/face-asymmetry/readme.md

 the available ids, `frames` gathers the available frames, and `x_mean` denotes the average x-coordinate value of all the points.

-In the second stage (see `stage_2()`), the main goal is to obtain a matching between the points on the left-half of the face and the points on the right-half of the face.
-We use Hungarian algorithm to achieve this.
-The outputs of `stage_2` are two lists `_left_ids` and `_right_ids`.
-The first list encodes the ids that belong to the left-half of the face, while the second does so for the ids that belong to the right-half of the face.
-That means `_left_ids[j]` is always on the left-half of the face, and its best mirrored point is `_right_ids[j]`.

 Subsequently, in the second stage (refer to `stage_2()`), the primary objective is to establish a correspondence between the left and right half points of the face.
 This is accomplished